jprobinson/eazye/README.md

 }
 ```

-This package has one dependency, `github.com/mxk/go-imap/imap`.
+This package has one dependency you will need to `go get`: `github.com/mxk/go-imap/imap`.